CloudReactor/docs/cloudreactor.md

 2. No need to manage EC2 instances or other server hardware -- security patches, library upgrades, library compatibility issues, downtime.
 This leads to increased reliability and more time for developers
 3. Running Docker images leads to more predictable, isolated execution.
 Here's [a good summary of the advantages of Docker](https://www.linode.com/docs/applications/containers/when-and-why-to-use-docker/).
 4. Reduce costs: only pay for the CPU/memory you reserve while your tasks are running
-5. Reliable scheduling by AWS without a separate scheduling server (e.g. no risk of scheduling server hanging)
+5. Reliable scheduling by AWS without a separate scheduling server (e.g. no risk of a scheduling server hanging)
+6. Compared to Kubernetes, Fargate is much simpler to understand and integrates better with native AWS security mechanisms